chrisnoonan98675/site/xl-release/how-to/perform-blue-green-deployments.markdown

 This is a preparation phase to make sure that the software is deployed to the correct environment.

  * **What is currently running?**.
 Determine the environment that is currently live ('Blue') and deduce the new environment ('Green').
-Since 'Blue' and 'Green' can switch roles, we will use the the terms 'current live environment' for 'Blue' and 'new environment' for 'Green' in this example.
+Because 'Blue' and 'Green' can switch roles, in this example the term 'current live environment' is used for 'Blue' and 'new environment' for 'Green' .

  * **Confirm new environment**.
-The Release Manager confirms that we will deploy to the right environment.
-This is modeled in XL Release by way of a User Input Task.
+The Release Manager confirms that you will deploy to the right environment.
+This is modeled in XL Release using a User Input Task.

 #### 2. **Deploy and test**

-We are ready to deploy the new application version to the environment that is not in use.
+You are ready to deploy the new application version to the environment that is not in use.

  * **Deploy to new environment**.
-XL Deploy takes care of the deployment of the new version to the environment that is not currently live.
-The [XL Deploy task in XL Release](/xl-release/how-to/xld-plugin.html) takes care of communicating with the XL Deploy server.
+XL Deploy handles the deployment of the new version to the environment that is not currently live.
+The [XL Deploy task in XL Release](/xl-release/how-to/xld-plugin.html) handles the communication with the XL Deploy server.
  * **Run tests**.
-In the sketch this is modeled as a manual activity.
-This allowes you to run the template without having all the integrations in place.
-Later, this task can be replaced wqith an automated task that integrates with a testing tool.
+In the sketch, this is modeled as a manual activity.
+This allows you to run the template without having all the integrations in place.
+Later, this task can be replaced with an automated task that integrates with a testing tool.
  * **OK to switch?** This is a *gate* in the process, where the release manager confirms we can proceed to bring the new environment ('Green') live.

 #### 3. **Switch to live**

 Now that the deployment is running and fully tested we can make the switch.

 * **Change load balancer**.
-For now we have to manually do this step and mark this task as done in XL Release before the process continuess.
+For now we have to manually do this step and mark this task as done in XL Release before the process continues.
 Later we can replace it with an automated integration.

 * **Update registry with live environment**.
 Remember which environment is currently live so we know the next time we will run this template.